- Solutions Solutions Explore >

-Colombia takes corporate governance seriously, and the Annual General Meeting (AGM) plays a central role.
-Whether your company is a Sociedad Anónima, an SAS, or another legal form, the rules surrounding when, how, and where to hold your AGM are precise, and missing a deadline can have serious consequences.
+Colombia takes corporate governance seriously, and the Annual General Meeting (AGM) sits at the centre of it.
+Whether your company is a Sociedad Anónima, an SAS, or another legal form, the rules on when, how and where to hold your AGM are precise.
+Moreover, missing a deadline can carry serious consequences.
+For an overview of the framework, the Superintendency of Companies publishes official guidance each year.

-Let’s break down everything companies need to know to stay compliant and in control.
+This article breaks down what companies need to know to stay compliant and in control.

 When does a company have to hold its AGM?

-According to Article 181 of the Colombian Commercial Code, companies must hold an ordinary shareholders’ meeting at least once a year, at the time defined in their bye-laws.
+Under the Colombian Commercial Code, companies must hold an ordinary shareholders’ meeting at least once a year.
+This takes place at the time set in the company’s bylaws.

-Failing to hold the AGM on time may delay the filing of financial statements and could expose the company to penalties, regulatory scrutiny, or even litigation.
+As a result, the deadline for the 2025 financial year was 31 March 2026.
+Failing to meet on time may delay the filing of financial statements.
+In addition, it can expose the company to penalties, regulatory scrutiny, or even litigation.

 How much notice is required?

-Meeting notices must comply with the company’s bye-laws.
-However, the law specifies:
+Meeting notices must follow the company’s bylaws.
+However, the law also sets minimum periods, and the two are counted differently:

-• 15 days’ notice is required if year-end financials are on the agenda.
+- 15 business days’ notice is required when year-end financial statements are on the agenda.

 Can the AGM be held remotely?

 Yes.
-Companies can hold AGMs using off-site methods, including technical means like video or audio platforms, provided shareholders can deliberate and decide simultaneously.
+Companies can hold AGMs through off-site methods, including video or audio platforms, provided shareholders can deliberate and decide at the same time.

-But here’s the catch: if even one shareholder doesn’t participate in real time, any decisions made will be invalid.
-For companies supervised by the Superintendency, a delegate must also attend, and that request must be submitted eight days in advance.
+However, there is a catch.
+If even one shareholder cannot take part in real time, any decisions made may be invalid.
+For companies supervised by the Superintendency, a delegate must also attend.
+Therefore, that request needs to be submitted eight days in advance.

 Can shareholders appoint proxies?

 Yes.
-Under, shareholders may grant written powers of attorney for AGM participation.
-The proxy must state:
+Under the Commercial Code, shareholders may grant written powers of attorney to attend the AGM.
+The proxy document must state:

-Administrators and company employees cannot represent other shareholders, unless acting under formal legal authority.
-They also cannot vote on year-end balances or financial statements.
+Administrators and company employees cannot represent other shareholders, unless they act under formal legal authority.
+In addition, they cannot vote on year-end balances or financial statements.

 What is typically on the AGM agenda?